 Unless you’re body surfing, you can’t surf without a surfboard!
 Surfboards come in all shapes and sizes, ranging from 5 foot zippy shortboards to 10 foot + paddleboards, guns, longboards, and more!

 If you’re trying surfing for the first time, you’ll do best with a longboard of 8-9 feet, ideally a soft top.
+Taking out a large foam board when you’re surfing for the first time is one of the best ways to have success as a beginner surfer.

 If you live somewhere with water below 75 degrees, you’ll want a wetsuit.
 Wetsuits come in all shapes and thicknesses, from 1mm jackets to ultra thick, 6mm+ dive suits for REAL cold water.